DataONEorg/d1_python/README.md

     $  pip freeze > requirements.txt

-before the packages .
-This is the list of

 The DataONE Python stack specifies fixed versions of all its dependencies.
 This ensures that a stack deployed to production matches one that passed the tests.
 As updating the versions in the `setup.py` files manually is time consuming and error prone, a script is included that automates the task.
 The script updates the version information for the dependencies in the `setup.py` files to match the versions of the currently installed dependencies.
 Run the script with:

     $ cd d1_python